Future Students

 How much is the uniform?

 Please see our uniform price list.
-School uniforms are available from our uniform supplier, Cowan and Lewis, 1315 Pacific Highway, Turramurra Phone: 9449 9777 Website: cowanlewis.com.au.
+School uniforms are available from our uniform supplier, Midford, 1315 Pacific Highway, Turramurra Phone: 9449 9777 Website: midford.com.au.
 Second hand uniforms are also available through The Uniform Exchange or sustainableschoolshop.com.au

 How would my child travel to school?